 Coils Play a Vital Role in the Refrigeration Process

 Refrigerant is a chemical blend used in the refrigeration process for a couple of reasons, such as its relatively low environmental impact and safety risk and its ability to evaporate and condense easily.
-Refrigerant starts off outside at the compressor, where it is heated and put under very high pressure.
+The refrigerant starts off outside at the compressor, where it is heated and put under very high pressure.
 Then, refrigerant gives off heat at the condenser coil, where it condenses and gives off heat to the surrounding environment, thanks in part to a large outdoor fan.
 It then moves inside, where it loses some pressure at the expansion valve and cools off.
 At the indoor evaporator coil, it evaporates into a gas and absorbs heat to start the process all over again.

 Are Your Coils Responsible for Your AC Trouble?